 Tokyo (2 days)

 The most stressful part of the trip (which hung over me the entire time) was getting from Krabi to Tokyo.
 We booked a 7:20PM flight from Krabi to Bangkok on Thai Airlines.
 There were 4 flights on Thai Airlines that flew to Bangkok and we chose the last one of the day.
 The trick was that our flight to Tokyo left at 12:30AM on ANA and the 2 flights were not connected.
-So we had to pick up our luggage in Bangkok transfer to the international terminal and check our luggage back in to Tokyo.
+So we had to pick up our luggage in Bangkok transfer to the international terminal and check our luggage back into Tokyo.
 If our flights were on time and we didn’t lose any luggage this would work fine.
 But I kept worrying that if our flight to Bangkok was canceled and we couldn’t leave until the following day we would miss our flight to Tokyo – since they were technically 2 separate flights and not a connection, it could be a pain to reschedule that flight.
 Or if we lost a bag in Bangkok, I wasn’t sure how that bag would catch up to us in Tokyo since we would only be there for 48 hours.
 So, we told ourselves that it was really out of our control and we’d just take a deep breath and deal with any bumps if they came up.

 In the end, we made both flights with all of our bags.
 The only bump (literally) was that we flew into a large thunderstorm in Bangkok.
-It was pouring rain and flashing lightening as we landed.
+It was pouring rain and flashing lightning as we landed.
 It was so bumpy we all felt sick.
 All the flights were grounded and the gates full so our plane parked on a remote part of the tarmac and we caught a bus that drove about 15 minutes to get us to the terminal.
 We were separated getting off the plane and I ended up with the 2 boys on one bus and hoped that Mike had our daughter on the bus that left before us.
 We didn’t reunite until baggage claim and luckily we were all accounted for.
 The kids were feeling so sick and none of them wanted to get back on a plane.
 Luckily by the time our Tokyo flight left the storm had passed.
 However, our flight to Tokyo had to divert an hour around a typhoon over Taipei – so that flight was only marginally better in terms of turbulence!

 We stayed at the Park Hyatt in Tokyo.
 I was so excited for this hotel (where the movie Lost in Translation was filmed), and it really is a nice hotel, but it was probably my least favorite of the trip.
 We had 2 connecting rooms on the 48th floor with amazing views of Mt.
 Fuji.
 The kids loved the high-tech toilets that opened when they sensed motion and were heated with sooo many buttons to push and customize the experience!
 The pool was nice, but when we went it was set up for lap swimming and didn’t feel very family friendly.
 I was also disappointed with the breakfast which was the only hotel not to include it in our rate.
 The buffet was really expensive and not very extensive – pancakes & waffles were separate.
 I came to understand that sit-down breakfasts are not very big in Tokyo, but this family needs a big breakfast before heading out for the day.
 The location of the hotel was great.
 We were a 15 minute walk from Shinjuku which has the biggest train station in Tokyo.
 We were also close to Yoyogi Park and Shinjuku Goyen Park.
 Had the weather not been so hot, it would have been a great (but long) walk through Shinjuku Goyen Park to the Meiji Shrine and then on to Harajuku.
-Instead we took the metro to the Shrine and then walked to Harajuku.
+Instead, we took the metro to the Shrine and then walked to Harajuku.
 We were excited to check out the tea house and grounds at Shinjuku Goyen Park, but the kids were so tired of walking we opted for the park with a playground across the street from the Hyatt.

 What We Did